yassinetb/yassinetb.github.io/_posts/2024-05-20-3_months_into_my_phd.md

 It’s a _continuous_ dance between 4 core activities:

 1. **Create:** This is the core of your research, and the reason you were hired.
 This is the work you do in the lab: conducting your experiments and writing about them.
 This is where the entirety of your knowledge comes to life to create something that people around you (and hopefully yourself) may care about.
+And yes, I call this "create" because it is supposed to be creative work, not just mere execution of pre-existing methodologies without any novelty.
+Research is a creative activity.
 2. **Read**: Papers, textbooks, taking classes...
 This is the space where you discover ideas and internalize them.
 3. **Interact**: Your discussion with your supervisors, your time at conferences, your time as a T.A., your meetings with the students you supervise, or casual science chit-chat with your friends and colleagues.
 This is where you get feedback on your ideas (and results), as well as share your ideas with people who care for them: sharing is learning.
 This is also where you find other people to work with.
 4. **Think**: Integrate all of the other three elements, iterate and adjust accordingly.
 Ask yourself the difficult questions: is this project actually going anywhere?
 Is this person worth working with?
-Is this work routine going on working or should I adjust?
+Is this work routine working or should I adjust?
 This is where you decide on a macro-level what to change in your way of practicing the previous three activities.

 All of them are equally important and mutually beneficial.
 One can think of this like a control problem — where optimal state (successful research and timely graduation) can only be reached if these four are well balanced during the span of your PhD.